TheNewStellW/vmware-operations-guide/content/Miscellaneous/Chapter 8 - VDI & DaaS/4.8.5-performance-dashboards/_index.md

 ![](4.8.5-fig-8.png)

 The partially visible line, marked with green, is a drill down from RDS Host into the underlying VM.
-You’ll in the following screenshot that the line starts from the host.
+You'll in the following screenshot that the line starts from the host.

 From the Farm, you can drill down into the hosts and the sessions in the farm.
 The following shows the host section of the dashboard.